Nutribun: Distribution

 Starting in 1972, USAID began providing the Philippine government with thousands of loaves of Nutribun in addition to hundreds of tons of dried milk powder.
 The Philippine government took advantage of Nutribun's flexible recipe and added domestically produced banana and plantain powder to the list of ingredients.
 The government took over production of the bread in 1975, though shipments of ingredients still arrived from USAID.

-The Nutribun was initially developed by scientists as the Virginia Polytechnic Institute and State University during the late 1960s and early 1970s to overcome childhood malnutrition in the Philippines.
 Imelda Marcos claimed credit for Nutribuns when she had bags, filled with Nutribuns, stamped with "Courtesy of Imelda Marcos-Tulungan Project", even though they were donations by USAID and other local donors.

 Impact and eventual phaseout

 Nutribun grew in popularity in the country due to its similarity to pan de sal, which remained the most consumed bread in the island nation.
 After the introduction of Nutribun and the implementation of a nationwide food distribution program, the rate of malnutrition in the Philippines fell drastically.
 From 1971 to 1973, severe malnutrition in children was reduced from five percent to less than one percent.
 The Nutribuns were often distributed before school and were served with milk.

 Following the decrease in the rate of malnutrition in the Philippines, the program was gradually phased out, with the final batches of Nutribun being distributed in 1997.